Howard Riddle

-Howard Charles Fraser Riddle (born 13 August 1947). is a British retired judge who was the Senior District Judge (Chief Magistrate) for England and Wales.
+Howard Charles Fraser Riddle (born 13 August 1947). is a retired British judge who was the Senior District Judge (Chief Magistrate) for England and Wales.
 He was appointed to that office in 2010.

 Early life and education

 Riddle was educated at Bexley Grammar School; The Judd School, Tonbridge in Kent; the London School of Economics and the College of Law, Lancaster Gate.
 He was Admitted to the Roll of Solicitors in 1978.

 Career

 1969–70 - Sub-Editor, Penguin Books;

 1970–71 - Editor, McGill-Queens University Press;

 1971–76 - Publications Officer, Social Sciences and Humanities Research Council, Canada;